jakechadwell/jakechadwell/README.md

 <h2>Hi, I'm Jake and I am a student training to be a full-stack developer at Codeup.</h2>
   <ul>
     <li>I am 19 years old and I graduated high school in 2020.</li>
-    <li>I am fairly new to coding and I am eager to learn and improve.</li>
+    <li>I am always eager to learn and improve.</li>
     <li>I am currently learning Java, CSS, and HTML among other various lagnuages.</li>
-    <li>When I am not studying or in class, I enjoy spending my spare time playing video games and being with my friends and family.</li>
+    <li>When I am not in class, I enjoy spending time with my family and playing video games.</li>
     <li>I hope to one day develop apps or programs that are used around the world.</li>
   </ul>